 Contrary to popular belief, DIII athletics provides the most significant number of opportunities and scholarships.
-If you are looking to pursue an athletic career in DIII sports, here are some tips:
+If you are looking to pursue an athletic career in DIII sports.

 Understanding DIII Athletics:

 Not all athletes understand DIII athletics and their culture.
-A smaller college/ university can give you the opportunity to have a well-rounded college experience.
+A smaller college or university can allow you to have a well-rounded college experience.
 Let’s get right into understanding what happens at the DIII level.
 Traveling during the season isn’t nearly as intensive as the big DI programs.
 Unless you are going away for spring break or you are competing in the NCAA championship, you will most likely be traveling to games via bus.
 This means you won’t be missing as many classes as a DI athlete would.
-Offseason is where you will have the opportunity to study abroad, get a job, an internship and focus on your academics.
+Offseason is where you will have the opportunity to study abroad, get a job, an internship, and focus on your academics.

-One major downside, though, to DIII compared to DI is the amount of exposure you will get.
-DIII sports get very little national tv time.
+One downside to competing at the DIII level is that you will not get the expose that the DI and DII levels will receive. , DIII sports get very little national tv time.
 So if you are looking to be on tv, DIII is not for you.
-And in fact, this is even less, since the Division III basketball championships were taken off of television and relegated to the Internet.
+In fact, this is even less, since the Division III basketball championships were taken off of television and relegated to the Internet.

-If you are one of those athletes that played a variety of sports growing up, a DIII school should be on your radar.
-You will be able to play two sports more easily than a DI or DII college.
+If you are one of those athletes that played more than one sport growing up, a DIII school should be on your radar.
+You will be able to play two sports more easily than a DI or DII insititution.

-A few other reasons why a DIII should be a strong option for athletes: coaches stay around longer, smaller class sizes, knowing your professors by their first names, more free time to get involved on campus.
-Your coaches genuinely care about your school work as much as your workouts.
+A few other reasons why a DIII is a healthy option for athletes: There will be smaller class sizes, knowing your professors by their first names, more free time to get involved with extracurricular activities, and you will have a social life.
+Another benefit is your coaches will genuinely care about your academics.
 In fact, the NCAA itself cites academics as the primary focus of Division III athletes.
-All in all, the balance of the environment at a DIII school sets up student-athletes for success on the field, in the classroom, and in the workforce.
+All in all, the balance of the environment at a DIII school sets up student-athletes for success on the field, in the classroom, and prepares them for the workforce.

 Do Your Research:

 DIII college coaches have less money to work with, especially when it comes to recruiting.
-There are also limited rules for player/coach contact and visiting colleges to even the playing field with D1.
-Check the NCAA rules on when you can contact a coach; all sports have different dates.
+There are also limited rules for player/coach contact and visiting colleges.
+Please be sure to check the NCAA rules on when you can contact a coach; all sports have different dates.
 That being said, being proactive and reaching out to coaches early on can only benefit your recruiting process.
 You want to build a relationship with a potential college coach.
 Emailing or filling out a recruiting questionnaire can be a good first step, but if you feel strongly about a school, call the coach and let them know.
 It shows initiative and lets him know that you are serious about adding value to their program.
 Do not give up until you hear a firm, ” I’m not interested.”
-Check your emails, and when a coach reaches back out to you, you need to respond in a timely manner.
+Check your emails on a regular basis, and when a coach reaches back out to you, you need to respond in a timely manner.
+If you are no longer interested in a school please be respectful and inform the coach that you are talking to.
+It’s a small world and coaches talk to one another.

 According to the NCAA, DIII is the largest division, and 82% of DIII athletes receive a scholarship averaging around $17,000, but none are athletic.
 To put things into perspective, 55% of DI athletes receive scholarships.
 How is this possible?
 DIII colleges provide a plethora of grants, need-based and merit-based scholarships that are open to any athlete.
 The NCAA research states that there are 442 DIII Schools across 34 different states.
 The academic and admissions requirements are different from DI and DII schools.